IDinsight/ask-a-question/docs/develop/testing.md

 **2. Send a question**

     curl -X POST -d '{"query_text":"i love sport, tell me about a \
-    vegetable that will keep be strong"}'  -H 'Content-Type: application/json' \
+    vegetable that will keep be strong"}'  \
+    -H 'Content-Type: application/json' \
+    -H 'Authorization: Bearer update-me' \
     localhost:8000/embeddings-search

 Note the `query_id` and `feedback_secret_key`.
 You'll need them for the next command.